'We lost Greenville.' Wildfire decimates California town

 The Dixie Fire was running parallel to a canyon area that served as a chimney, making it so hot that it created enormous pyrocumulus columns of smoke.
 These clouds bring chaotic winds, making a fire “critically erratic” so it's hard to predict the direction of growth, he added.

-Dawn Garofalo fled with a dog and two horses from a friend's mountain property, and watched the soaring cloud grow from the west side of Lake Almanor.
+Dawn Garofalo fled with a dog and two horses from a friend's mountain property, and watched the soaring cloud grow from the west side of Lake Almanor, a popular summer resort area with boating, fishing and camping.

 “There’s only one way in and one way out,” she said Wednesday.
 “I didn’t want to be stuck up there if the fire came through.”